aiguohan/aiguohan.github.io/_pages/cv.md

 - **Session Chair** for conferences:
   * IEEE International Ultrasonics Symposium, 2017, 2020, 2021, 2022
   * International Symposium on Ultrasonic Imaging and Tissue Characterization (UITC), 2024
+  * Sixth Joint Meeting of Acoustical Society of America and Acoustical Society of Japan, 2025

 - **Reviewer** for grants:
   * National Institutes of Health (Ad Hoc Member, NIH CTIS Study Section), 10/2021